mstange/samply/samply-symbols/README.md

 information.
 The API was designed for the Firefox profiler.

-The main entry point of this crate is the `Symbolicator` struct and its async `get_symbol_map` method.
+The main entry point of this crate is the `SymbolManager` struct and its async `get_symbol_map` method.

 # Design constraints